knatten/cppquiz23/questions/131/explanation.md

 §[over.match.ctor]¶1:

-> When objects of class type are direct-initialized, copy-initialized from an expression of the same or a derived class type ([dcl.init]), or default-initialized, overload resolution selects the constructor.
+> When objects of class type are direct-initialized, copy-initialized from an expression of the same or a derived class type (§[dcl.init]), or default-initialized, overload resolution selects the constructor.
 For direct-initialization or default-initialization that is not in the context of copy-initialization, the candidate functions are all the constructors of the class of the object being initialized.

 So for the first case (direct-initialization), both the constructors are considered, and the one taking an `int` is a better match.

 The paragraph continues:

-> For copy-initialization (including default initialization in the context of copy-initialization), the candidate functions are all the converting constructors ([class.conv.ctor]) of that class.
+> For copy-initialization (including default initialization in the context of copy-initialization), the candidate functions are all the converting constructors (§[class.conv.ctor]) of that class.

 And what is a converting constructor? §[class.conv.ctor]¶1: